Fat Man: Development

 The impracticability of a gun-type bomb using plutonium was agreed at a meeting in Los Alamos on 17 July 1944.
-All gun-type work in the Manhattan Project was directed at the Little Boy, enriched-uranium gun design, and the Los Alamos Laboratory was reorganized, with almost all of the research focused on the problems of implosion for the Fat Man bomb.
-The idea of using shaped charges as three-dimensional explosive lenses came from James L. Tuck, and was developed by von Neumann.
-A key component needed for the success of the bomb was for there to be absolute precision in all of the plates moving inward at the same time.
+All gun-type work in the Manhattan Project was re-directed towards the Little Boy, enriched uranium gun design, and the Los Alamos Laboratory was reorganized with almost all of the research focused on the problems of implosion for the Fat Man bomb.
+The idea of using shaped charges as three-dimensional explosive lenses came from James L. Tuck and was developed by von Neumann.
+The success of the bomb relied on absolute precision in all of the plates moving inward at the same time.
 To overcome the difficulty of synchronizing multiple detonations, Luis Alvarez and Lawrence Johnston invented exploding-bridgewire detonators to replace the less precise primacord detonation system.
 Robert Christy is credited with doing the calculations that showed how a solid subcritical sphere of plutonium could be compressed to a critical state, greatly simplifying the task, since earlier efforts had attempted the more-difficult compression of a hollow spherical shell.
 After Christy's report, the solid-plutonium core weapon was referred to as the "Christy Gadget".

 The task of the metallurgists was to determine how to cast plutonium into a sphere.
 The difficulties became apparent when attempts to measure the density of plutonium gave inconsistent results.
 At first contamination was believed to be the cause, but it was soon determined that there were multiple allotropes of plutonium.
 The brittle α phase that exists at room temperature changes to the plastic β phase at higher temperatures.
 Attention then shifted to the even more malleable δ phase that normally exists in the 300–450 C range.
 It was found that this was stable at room temperature when alloyed with aluminum, but aluminum emits neutrons when bombarded with alpha particles, which would exacerbate the pre-ignition problem.
-The metallurgists then hit upon a plutonium–gallium alloy, which stabilized the δ phase and could be hot pressed into the desired spherical shape.
+The metallurgists then hit upon a plutonium–gallium alloy, which stabilized the δ phase and could be hot pressed into the desired shape.
+They found it easier to cast hemispheres than spheres.
+The core consisted of two hemispheres with a ring with a triangular cross-section between them to keep them aligned and prevent jets forming.
 As plutonium was found to corrode readily, the sphere was coated with nickel.